electron/electron/docs/api/web-contents.md

 exposed via WebRTC.
 See [BrowserLeaks](https://browserleaks.com/webrtc) for more details.

+#### `contents.getWebRTCUDPPortRange()`

+Returns `Object`:

+* `min` Integer - The minimum UDP port number that WebRTC should use.
+* `max` Integer - The maximum UDP port number that WebRTC should use.

+By default this value is `{ min: 0, max: 0 }` , which would apply no restriction on the udp port range.

+#### `contents.setWebRTCUDPPortRange(udpPortRange)`

+* `udpPortRange` Object
+  * `min` Integer - The minimum UDP port number that WebRTC should use.
+  * `max` Integer - The maximum UDP port number that WebRTC should use.

+Setting the WebRTC UDP Port Range allows you to restrict the udp port range used by WebRTC.
+By default the port range is unrestricted.
+**Note:** To reset to an unrestricted port range this value should be set to `{ min: 0, max: 0 }`.

 #### `contents.getMediaSourceId(requestWebContents)`

 * `requestWebContents` WebContents - Web contents that the id will be registered to.